Belka-S/mern-starter/README.md

-## This application intends to help people create their own MERN app.
+# This application intends to help people create their own MERN app

 <a name="readme-top"></a>